Nice little Western

 Rory Calhoun as Western tough guy.
 He almost convinces.

 Universal in the 1950s, as we know well, did a lot of Westerns and threw some budget at them too.
 Think of all those Audie Murphy pictures, with decent directors and good photography of attractive Western locations in Technicolor.
 OK, they were rather formulaic but that was a characteristic of Westerns.
 One is fond of the conventions.
 And each one is slightly different anyway.
 Four Guns to the Border was rather a typical example.
 It was directed by ex-actor in B-movies Richard Carlson, who had had a medium-sized part in Seminole with Rock Hudson the year before; this was his first Western as director.
-He later starred in Mackenzie’s Raiders on TV, you may remember, and worked, as actor or director on many other TV Westerns.
-He made a fair fist of Four Guns and the movie gallops along.
+He later starred in Mackenzie’s Raiders on TV, you may remember, and worked, as actor or director, on many other TV Westerns.
+He made a good fist of Four Guns and the movie gallops along.

 Actor-director Carlson did a lot of Westerns